Video 101: Tips & Tricks for Awesome Visual Storytelling by Lisa Lubin

-We all now know that video is a must for your business whether you are flying solo or a huge corporation.
-Nowadays, we all have access to those little red ‘record buttons’ amidst our geeky gadgets and we are using them.
-But, are you using it the best way you possibly can?
+Video is a must for your business whether you are flying solo or a huge corporation.
+Nowadays, all your gadgets have those little red ‘record buttons.’.
+But, are you using it the best way possible can?

-Video 101 will provide you with the foundation you need if you are doing any video for your business or on your website.
+Video 101 provides the foundation you need to take advantage of using video for your business and website.

 It is chock full of real information and tips that I guarantee will help improve your shooting and editing skills.
 It is much more than just a simple outline or Top 10 list of video how-to.
 This is the real deal and full of crunchy nuggets that I learned from 4 years of Broadcast Journalism school + 15 years as a TV producer in the industry.
 My eBook will give you the tools you need for all things video, including: story planning, shooting, writing, editing, and so much more.